Garden Tomb: Early medieval views

 Early accounts of the discovery and location of the tomb of Jesus differ.

-Emperor Hadrian had built during the 130s a temple to Venus over the supposed site of Jesus' tomb near Calvary, and renamed the city Aelia Capitolina.
+Emperor Hadrian had built during the 130s a temple to Venus over the supposed site of Jesus' tomb near Calvary, and renamed the city Aelia Capitolina and Judaea was renamed Syria Palaestina.
 Accounts differ concerning whether the temple was dedicated to Venus or Jupiter.
 According to Eusebius, Constantine destroyed the temple of Venus and discovered the burial site of Jesus in the spot.
 Later legends had Helena destroying the temple.

 According to tradition, Helena ordered the temple torn down and, according to the legend that arose at the end of the 4th century, chose a site to begin excavating, which led to the recovery of three different crosses.
 The legend is recounted in Ambrose, On the Death of Theodosius (died 395) and at length in Rufinus' chapters appended to his translation into Latin of Eusebius's Ecclesiastical History, the main body of which does not mention the event.
 (Note: Noted in Stephenson 2010:253f, who observes "None of this is true", noting Rufinus' source in a lost work of Gelasius of Caesarea.)
 Then, Rufinus relates, the empress refused to be swayed by anything short of solid proof and performed a test.
 Possibly through Bishop Macarius of Jerusalem, she had a woman who was near death brought from the city.
 When the woman touched the first and second crosses, her condition did not change, but when she touched the third and final cross she suddenly recovered, and Helena declared the cross with which the woman had been touched to be the True Cross.
 On the site of discovery, Constantine ordered the building of the Church of the Holy Sepulchre.

 Saewulf (c.
-1108 AD), likely the earliest English pilgrim to Jerusalem and writing nearly three centuries later, maintained that it was Hadrian who enclosed the traditional Golgotha and Tomb of Christ within the city limits when he rebuilt the city during the second century AD, though they were previously outside the city.
+1108 CE), likely the earliest English pilgrim to Jerusalem and writing nearly three centuries later, maintained that it was Hadrian who enclosed the traditional Golgotha and Tomb of Christ within the city limits when he rebuilt the city during the second century CE, though they were previously outside the city.
 The two explanations contradict each other, since Hadrian's rebuilding of Jerusalem as Aelia Capitolina predated Helena's pilgrimage there by close to two centuries.